enriquearagon5/eAgCloud.github.io/_posts/2022-12-16-blogroll-php-wordpress.md

 layout: post
 author: Antonio C.
 categories: wordpress
+title: 'How to add a blogroll to a classic WordPress theme, using a PHP script'
 ---
 If you need a blogroll to add to a classic WordPress theme, in this post I will help you by writing the corresponding PHP code.
 We will see how you can insert this code in any page of your website, from a .txt file that contains the title, the url of the site and the url of the RSS feed.